HopopOps/k8s-ldap-auth/README.md

 # k8s-ldap-auth

 ## What
-This is a webhook token authentication plugin implementation for ldap backend inspired from Daniel Weibel article "Implementing LDAP authentication for Kubernetes" at https://itnext.io/implementing-ldap-authentication-for-kubernetes-732178ec2155
+This is a webhook token authentication plugin implementation for ldap backend inspired by Daniel Weibel article "Implementing LDAP authentication for Kubernetes" at https://itnext.io/implementing-ldap-authentication-for-kubernetes-732178ec2155

-k8s-ldap-auth provides two routes: `/auth` for the actual authentication from the CLI tool and `/token` for the token validation from the kube-api-server.
+k8s-ldap-auth provides two routes:
+ - `/auth` for the actual authentication from the CLI tool
+ - `/token` for the token validation from the kube-apiserver.

 The user created from the TokenReview will contain both uid and groups from the LDAP user so you can use both for role binding.

+The same k8s-ldap-auth server can be used to authenticate with multiple kubernetes cluster since the ExecCredential it provides contains a signed token that will eventually be used by a kube-apiserver in a TokenReview that will be sent back.

+It is actually in use in this setup

 ## Configuration

-Access rights to clusters and resources will not be implemented with this authentication hook, kubernetes RBAC will do that for you. `KUBERNETES_EXEC_INFO` is currently disregarded but might be used in future versions.
+Access rights to clusters and resources will not be implemented with this authentication hook, kubernetes RBAC will do that for you.

+`KUBERNETES_EXEC_INFO` is currently disregarded but might be used in future versions.

 ### Cluster